CosmicBridge/server/README.md

 * <b>Deposit</b> - process a deposit made on the Bitcoin chain to the Payment Zone master address, so the bitcoin can be used for payments in the Cosmic Bridge Payment Zone:

-  `curl http://localhost:PORT/txs -d '{"command": "deposit", "txHash": "<Transaction ID of the Bitcoint transaction>"}'`
+  `curl http://localhost:PORT/txs -d '{"command": "deposit", "txHash": "<Transaction ID of the Bitcoin transaction>"}'`

 * <b>Pay</b> - perform a payment within the payment zone.

   For instance, to perform a microtransaction of 1 satoshi from ADDRESS1 to ADDRESS2:

   `curl http://localhost:PORT/txs -d '{"command": "pay", "amount": 1, "from": "ADDRESS1", "to": "ADDRESS2", "signature": "<XXX - see below>"}'`

   The signature is a proof of ownership.
 It should be the transaction ID of one of the deposit transactions to the 'from' address, signed with that address' private key.
-Note that the depositing Bitcoin addresses are used for transaction addressing within the Payment Zone (e.g. on the Cosmos chain) as well - there's no need for 'new' or Cosmic-Bridge-specific addresses.
+Note that the depositing Bitcoin addresses are used for transaction addressing within the Payment Zone (e.g. on the Cosmos chain) as well - there's no need for "new" or Cosmic-Bridge-specific addresses.

 ### Checking the app state (Balances).
 To check the balance of ADDRESS1, just do: